 Monitoring of staff absence has taken place daily throughout the pandemic supported by a Covid absence dashboard and a simplified reporting system.
 This allowed us to make informed decisions about resource deployment based on self-isolations, Covid absences and other sickness absences.
+As society re-opened over the summer there was a period when the social distancing and self-isolation guidelines were out of kilter with national messaging the period of the "pingdemic".
+During this period the Council issued a number of internal and external contingency plans to pause and delay response times for some services, including stopping the collection of green bin services for a period of 2 weeks due to high levels of staff absence.

 As has been seen nationally, absence due to mental health has continued to increase throughout the pandemic and so we have put several new interventions in place supported through intelligence gathered through pulse surveys.
 A new programme is currently being commissioned for November implementation.